bioicons/blog/content/post/biorender-copyright-saga-continued.md

 weight = 0
 +++

+>Good legal advice is timely, specific, and given by an expert; this post is none of these.
+>It was written by an engineer, not by a lawyer.
+It does not constitute legal advice.

 On September 5 BioRender introduced changes to its stance on open access publishing which has been criticized in the past by the scientific community.